haandol/honey/README.md

     return 'Hello world!!'
 ```

-then type your command with prefix '!' in the channel that including bot
+then type your command with prefix `!` in the channel that including bot
-like !hi or !hello or !하이
+like `!hi` or `!hello` or `!하이`

 ### Tokenizer

-Hongmoa automatically split your message into tokens
+Hongmoa automatically split your message into tokens by whitespaces

-Let's assume that you typed '!memo recall this' in your channel
+Let's assume that you typed `!memo recall this` in your channel

 ```python
 @on_command(['memo'])